trys/trysv4/site/content/blog/random-to-a-point.md

 And this gave me an idea.

-> What if you could give every blog post a unique style, but keep it consistent between page refreshes and site builds.
+> Use hashes to give every page a unique style, but keep it consistent between refreshes and site builds.

 Using Steve Schoger's brilliant [Hero patterns](https://www.heropatterns.com/) and some lovely hex codes from [FlatUIColors](https://flatuicolors.com/palette/us), we're going to create some psuedo-random styling on a Hugo blog, and host it on Netlify.

-{{< button "http://random-to-a-point.netlify.com/posts/the-first-post/" >}}Visit the website{{</ button >}}
+{{< button "https://random-to-a-point.netlify.com/posts/the-first-post/" >}}See the end result{{</ button >}}

 ### The code

-I'll admit, the code is pretty <del>knarly</del> shoddy, as it's written in a Hugo template, but I'll run through it line by line:

-First we need a data object of colours and SVG patterns:
+First we need a data object of [colours](https://flatuicolors.com/palette/us) and [repeatable SVG patterns](https://www.heropatterns.com/):

 ```json
 {